spatie/laravel-data/docs/advanced-usage/normalizers.md

 }
 ```

-Normalizers are executed the same order as they are defined in the `normalize` method.
+Normalizers are executed in the same order as they are defined in the `normalize` method.
 The first normalizer not returning null will be used to normalize the payload.
 Magical creation methods always have precedence over normalizers.